 how to speak italian

-Wouldn’t it be great to observe yourself talking so that you could analyze what you’re saying?
-If you could make sure you sounded okay and used the correct vocabulary and grammar?
+Wouldn’t it be great to observe yourself talking so you could analyze what you’re saying and make sure you sounded okay and used the correct vocabulary and grammar?

 I’m talking about recording an audio diary.